iamhwkchn/notesapp/README.md

 3. Install dependencies: `npm install`

 ## Usage
-1. Start the JSON Server: `npm run script`
+1. Start the JSON Server: `npm run server`
 2. In a separate terminal, start the React app: `npm start`
 3. Open your web browser and visit: `http://localhost:3000`